zanexkun/DecodeLabs-Internship/README.md

  [ 0  0 10]]
 ```

 One error out of 30.
 Setosa is perfectly separable and gets 10/10.
 The single
-mistake is a versicolor predicted as virginica - those two overlap in petal
+mistake is a versicolor predicted as virginica those two overlap in petal
 measurements.
 Same error read two ways: versicolor recall drops to 0.90, virginica
 precision drops to 0.91.

 **Extra experiments:**

-- **Choosing K** - used 5-fold cross-validation across k=1 to 30 instead of
+- Choosing K - used 5 fold cross validation across k=1 to 30 instead of
   defaulting to 5.
 Best K came out as 5 anyway, at 0.975 CV accuracy.
-- **Does scaling matter here?** - trained KNN with and without scaling.
+- Does scaling matter here? trained KNN with and without scaling.
 Identical
   result, 0.9667 both ways.
 All four features are already in similar cm ranges, so
   standardizing doesn't reorder any neighbours.
 Scaling is still mandatory for
-  distance-based models in principle, but its measurable effect depends on whether
+  distance based models in principle, but its measurable effect depends on whether
   the feature ranges actually differ.
-- **Algorithm comparison** - KNN, Logistic Regression, Decision Tree and SVM all
+- Algorithm comparison - KNN, Logistic Regression, Decision Tree and SVM all
   tie at 0.9667, all making the same single error.
 When four different algorithms
-  plateau at the same number, the limit is the data, not the model.
+  plateau at the same number, the limit is the data not the model.

 **Caveat:** 30 test samples means one error is worth 3.3 percentage points, so these
 comparisons sit inside the noise.
-That's why K was picked with cross-validation
+That's why K was picked with cross validation
 rather than a single split.

 **Run:**